Red Arrows: Pilots

 Since 1966, the team has had nine display pilots each year, all volunteers.
 Pilots must have completed one or more operational tours on a fast jet such as the Tornado, Harrier, or Typhoon, have accumulated at least 1,500 flying hours, and have been assessed as above average in their operational role to be eligible.
 Even then, more than ten pilots apply for each place on the team.
 Pilots stay with the Red Arrows for a three-year tour of duty.
 Three pilots are changed every year, such that normally three first-year pilots, three second-year pilots, and three in their final year are on the team.
 The team leader also spends three years with the team.
-The 'Boss', as he is known to the rest of the team, is always a pilot who has previously completed a three-year tour with the Red Arrows, often (although not always) including a season as the leader of the Synchro Pair.
+The 'Boss', as they are known to the rest of the team, is always a pilot who has previously completed a three-year tour with the Red Arrows, often (although not always) including a season as the leader of the Synchro Pair.

 During the second half of each display, the Red Arrows split into two sections.
 Reds 1 to 5 are known as 'Enid' (named after Enid Blyton, author of the Famous Five books) and Reds 6 to 9 are known as 'Hanna' (named after Red Arrows' founding member Squadron Leader Ray Hanna).
 Enid continue to perform close-formation aerobatics, while Hanna perform more dynamic manoeuvres.
-Red 6 (Syncro Leader) and Red 7 (Synchro 2) make up the Synchro Pair and they perform a series of opposition passes during this second half.
+Red 6 (Synchro Leader) and Red 7 (Synchro 2) make up the Synchro Pair and they perform a series of opposition passes during this second half.
 At the end of each season, one of that year's new pilots will be chosen to be Red 7 for the following season, with that year's Red 7 taking over as Red 6.